SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 The original solidity files were obtained by firstly adding the npm package `@axelar-network/axelar-gmp-sdk-solidity` and importing `@axelar-network/axelar-gmp-sdk-solidity/contracts/deploy/Create3Deployer.sol` in `contracts/Imports.sol`.
 Hardhat then compiles it and places the artifacts in `artifacts` directory. `Create3Deployer.json` is then copied to `artifacts-saved/@axelar-network/axelar-gmp-sdk-solidity/contracts/deploy/Create3Deployer.sol/` directory for preservation of the bytecode.

-Gas used for the deployment is around 726,644, so gas limit in this deployment transaction has been set to 900,000, giving some room in case some opcode costs increase in future, hence there should be at least 0.09 of native currency at the signer's address before factory deployment.
+Gas used for the deployment is around 712,665, so gas limit in this deployment transaction has been set to 900,000, giving some room in case some opcode costs increase in future, hence there should be at least 0.09 of native currency at the signer's address before factory deployment.

-If the EVM version is `paris`, Axelar's factory contract will be deployed to this address (if the transaction bytecode is unchanged):
+Axelar's factory contract will be deployed to this address (if the EVM version is `shanghai` and transaction bytecode is unchanged):
 ```
-0xb56144Efcf9b9F1A23395a3B7cAF295A9Cb494A2
+0xf0d5258610A5eF4ac7b894DDaAD1c314De8d56a5
 ```
 The derived address of the account that would sign the deployment transaction, and that you'd need to fund in order to pay the gas fee, is:
 ```
-0x8A41d12f9573164B407953BdD14061AB5d81be46
+0xf8EdB7E9C459455791d9bA08ED9b68d044E6b5Ba
 ```

 #### ZeframLou & transmissions11/solmate